tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 An important addendum to our definition then should be that acceptance tests don't have to be about just business behaviour, they can also be about broader system qualities such as non-functional requirements and usability.
 It's still about customer confidence.

 Unfortunately, Cripin's definition talks specifically about _stories_ and business _value_.
 I say unfortunate because acceptance tests may or may not have anything to do with user stories.
-We'll talk about stories later but in our definition, we're talking generally about system behaviour and brushing over the idea that stories could describe that behaviour.
+We'll talk about stories later but in our definition, we're talking generally about system behaviour and brushing over the idea that stories can describe that behaviour.
 A story isn't necessarily a prerequisite for an acceptance test.
 Similarly, _business value_ is a tricky thing to quantify so measuring it in a test can be a challenge.
 We'll talk more about that later too.

+Adding the addendum to our definition then gives us the following.

+>  An acceptance test is a set of _executable_ criteria, examples or a specification that help the customer "accept" that the system behaves as intended.
+The test is used to specify required behaviour _before_ implementing functionality and then verify the behaviour against the completed implementation.
+Acceptance tests are not limited to confirming business behaviour but can also verify broader, non-functional objectives.

 ## What are acceptance criteria?